2-github-cice/project-repo/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed/2-github-cice/project-repo)

 # project-repo
-A repository for the project
+A repository for the front-end side of the project

 # Link to the repository
 https://github.com/cice-classroom/2-github-pekoms